spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/configurator-product/README.md

 Displays a product of a configurable bundle.
-The product contains image, name, sku, price and button with the ability to select or unselect products.
+The product contains an image, a name, an SKU, a price, and a button allowing selection or deselection of products.